ChewbaccaJerky/stock/documents/project.md

   - `Webpack` to bundle and serve the various scripts

 In addition to webpack's entry file `bundle.js` there will be:

   - `alphaUtilAPI.js`: this script will handle the ajax calls to Alpha Vantage for their stock data.

-  - `searchAPIUtil.js`: this script will make the ajax calls regarding different params.
+  - `sunburst.js`: this will have the dataset of top 5 tech companies integrated with D3's sunburst.

-  - `graph.js`: this script will be the model to create a graph and store the dataset.
+  - `line-graph.js`: this script will be the model to create a graph and store the dataset.

-  - `events.js`: this script will hold all the event listeners when it comes to listening to data change.
+  - `stock.js`: will be the entry file which will render all the components.

 ## Implementation Timeline
 ** Over The Weekend **